Online & Mobile Privacy Notice

 - Profile Data includes your username and password, your transactions, your interests, preferences, feedback and survey responses.

 - Usage Data includes information about how you use our Site, products and services.

-- Marketing and Communications Data includes correspondence and other communications (including lawfully-recorded telephone communications data) for the purposes of providing client support, your preferences in receiving marketing from us and our third parties and your communication preferences
+- Marketing and Communications Data includes correspondence and other communications (including lawfully-recorded telephone communications data) for the purposes of providing client support, your communication preferences and your preferences in receiving marketing material from us and our third parties.

-We do not collect any Special Categories of Personal Data about you (this includes details about your race or ethnicity, religious or philosophical beliefs, sexual orientation, political opinions, trade union membership, information about your health and genetic and biometric data).
-Nor do we collect any information about criminal convictions and offences.
+For individuals resident in the EEA, we do not collect any Special Categories of Personal Data about you such as details about your race or ethnicity, religious or philosophical beliefs, sexual orientation, political opinions, trade union membership, information about your health and genetic and biometric data; nor do we collect any information about criminal convictions and offences.

 We use different methods to collect data from and about you including through:

 - Direct interactions.
 You may give us your Identity, Contact and Financial Data by filling in forms or by corresponding with us by post, phone, email or otherwise.
 This includes personal data you provide when you:

 - Apply to open a bank account with us and receive banking or other services on behalf of your employer (our client);

 - Create an account on our Site on behalf of your employer (our client);

 - Sign up to use our services or receive our publications on behalf of your employer (our client);